-Debbie Chang is Senior Vice President of Policy and Prevention and a Corporate Officer for Nemours Children’s Health System.
+Debbie I. Chang is Senior Vice President of Policy and Prevention and a Corporate Officer for Nemours Children’s Health System.
 Ms. Chang works to leverage Nemours’ expertise and experience to spread what works through national policy and practice changes to improve the health and well-being of children nationwide.
 She co-directs Moving Health Care Upstream, a national collaborative network to test, develop, and spread innovative population health strategies.
 Ms. Chang was the founding Executive Director of Nemours Health & Prevention Services, an operating division devoted to using a comprehensive multi-sector, place-based model to improve children’s health in Delaware.
 She serves on the National Academy of Sciences (NAS) Board on Children, Youth and Families and NAS Roundtables on Population Health and Improvement and Obesity Solutions, the National Center for Children in Poverty, Winter Park Health Foundation Board, Asian Pacific Islander Health Forum and the University of Michigan Griffith Leadership Center Board.
 Nemours is a founding member of the Partnership for a Healthier America and the National Convergence Partnership, a unique collaboration of leading foundations focused on healthy people and healthy places.
-Ms. Chang has more than29 years of federal and state government and private sector experience in the health field.
+Ms. Chang has more than 30 years of federal and state government and private sector experience in the health field.
 She has held key government positions including Deputy Secretary of Health Care Financing at the Maryland Department of Health and Mental Hygiene, with oversight for Maryland’s Medicaid program and National Director of State Children's Health Insurance Program (SCHIP) when it was first implemented in 1997 at the Federal Department of Health and Human Services.
 Ms. Chang’s work on population health, child health systems transformation, Medicaid, SCHIP, and Nemours' prevention-oriented health system, including its Center for Disease Control and Prevention Pioneering Innovation award-winning statewide childhood obesity program, has been widely published.
-Ms. Chang holds a master’s degree in Public Health Policy and Administration from the University of Michigan and a bachelor’s degree in Chemical Engineering from the Massachusetts Institute of Technology.
+Ms. Chang holds a master’s degree in public health policy and administration from the University of Michigan and a bachelor’s degree in chemical engineering from the Massachusetts Institute of Technology.